magento/merchdocs/src/system/backups.md

 title: Backups
 ---

-Adobe Commerce and Magento Open Source gives you the ability to backup different parts of the system—such as the file system, database, and media files—and to roll back automatically.
+Adobe Commerce and Magento Open Source give you the ability to backup different parts of the system—such as the file system, database, and media files—and to roll back automatically.
 A record for each backup appears in the grid on the Backups page.
 Deleting a record from the list deletes the archived file as well.
 Database backup files are compressed using the GZ format.
 For the system backups and database and media backups, the TGZ format is used.
 As a best practice, you should restrict access to backup tools, and back up before installing extensions and updates.

 - **Restrict access to backup tools.** Access to the Backups and roll back management tool can be restricted by configuring [user roles]({% link system/permissions-user-roles.md %}) for backup and roll back resources.
 To restrict access, leave the corresponding checkbox unselected.
 If you need to grant access to roll back resources, you must grant access to backup resources as well.